-In certain situations, members of BSW SeniorCare Advantage Preferred Rx (HMO) may be eligible to end their membership at other times of the year.
+In certain situations, members of BSW SeniorCare Advantage Preferred (HMO) may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

-- Who is eligible for a Special Enrollment Period?
-If any of the following situations apply to you, you may be eligible to end your membership during a Special Enrollment Period.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - o Usually, when you have moved. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - o If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - o Note: If you're in a drug management program, you may not be able to change plans.
-Chapter 5, Section 10 tells you more about drug management programs. - When are Special Enrollment Periods?
+• Who is eligible for a Special Enrollment Period?
+If any of the following situations apply to you, you may be eligible to end your membership during a Special Enrollment

+Period.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

+- o Usually, when you have moved. - o If you have Medicaid. - o If we violate our contract with you. - o If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - When are Special Enrollment Periods?
 The enrollment periods vary depending on your situation. - What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
-This means you can choose any of the following types of plans: - o Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - o or Original Medicare without a separate Medicare prescription drug plan.
+This means you can choose any of the following types of plans: - Another Medicare health plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - $\circ$ or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
+Your membership will usually end on the first day of the month after your request to change your plan is received.